jon-heard/obsidian-inline-scripts-library/mythicv2.sfile.md

 return "Action:\n" + result[0] + getDetails() + "\n\n";
 ```
 __
-action {dispositionAdjust} - Makes an NPC behavior check, modified by {dispositionAdjust}, the modifier of the NPC's disposition.
+action {dispositionAdjust: required, -2, 0, 2, 4} - Makes an NPC behavior check, modified by {dispositionAdjust}: the modifier of the NPC's disposition.

 __